hchiam/cognateLanguage/README.md

 The spellings of the words (for all the languages) in the data/output files use approximate phonetic spellings, with all letters retaining their IPA values, except for:
 * c (which should be pronounced as /ʃ/ like the "sh" in "shoe"),
-* j (which should be pronounced as /ʒ/ like the "s" in "measure", or the "j" in French "je"), and
+* j (which should be pronounced as /ʒ/ like the "s" in "measure", or the "j" in the French word "je"),
+* y (which should be pronounced as /j/ like the "y" in the English word "yes"), and
 * h (which can be /h/ or /x/).

 See https://en.wikipedia.org/wiki/International_Phonetic_Alphabet#Consonants for the consonants (the vowels are in the following section) and click on the letters for links to other Wikipedia pages that have their sound files you can play to listen to (look for the triangle buttons), instead of reading their full technical descriptions.